espocrm/documentation/docs/administration/entity-manager.md

 ## Creating new entity type

 Click *Create Entity* button on Entity Manager main page (Administration > Entity Manager).
 Specify name, labels and select type.
 If you select *Person* type, your entity will have Email, Phone, First Name, Last Name and Salutation fields.
-Check *Stream* if you want to have a stream panel (users be able to follow records).
+Check *Stream* if you want to have a stream panel (users will be able to follow records).

 Types: